 This rich, beefy dish is truly a labour of love, taking many hours of slow-cooking to achieve that thick, dry gravy.
-Find yourself at any Malay family celebration and there’s a good chance you’ll find a hearty pot of beef rendang as the centrepiece.
-The original dish from Minangkabau is said to be drier and with less gravy, while newer renditions at nasi padang stalls offer a creamier sauce.
+If you find yourself at any Malay family celebration and there’s a good chance you’ll find a hearty pot of beef rendang as the centrepiece.
+The original dish from Minangkabau is said to be drier and with less gravy, but the newer renditions at nasi padang stalls offer a creamier sauce.
 We’d take both any day!

 27. Hainanese chicken rice

 Arguably one of Singapore’s most iconic dishes, chicken rice is a perennial fave thanks to the huge flavours packed in a seemingly simple dish.
 The staple of the show – the roasted or steamed chicken – impresses no matter the choice (though there’s nothing like the first bite of that glazed, glistening chicken skin).
 Coupled with that gingery-fiery chilli, fragrant rice cooked in broth and wholesome soup (which the kids can’t enough of), it’s no wonder this dish is a fave for all.
 Got a kid who’s a fussy eater?
 They will LOVE this.

 Thick rice noodles in a rich, spicy broth and a generous serving of prawns and cockles?
 Sign us right up!
 Variations range from the rich and flavourful nyonya laksa – a coconut-based gravy with plenty of cockles, fishcakes and prawns – to the tangy assam laksa, which uses sour tamarind as its base.

 29. Chye png (economy rice)

 Depending on what you order, ‘economy rice’ can be one of the cheapest ways to enjoy a great lunch.
 The concept is simple.
 All you need to do is choose from a massive variety of meat and vegetable dishes and get a serving of rice to go with it.
-Not fancy at all, but this is good, honest blue-collar cuisine.
-This is available at pretty much any food centre in Singapore.
+It’s certainly not fancy at all, but this is good and honest blue-collar cuisine.
+And available at pretty much any food centre in Singapore!